 Most long-term care facilities have a basic plan which includes some combination of the above services, and nearly all memory care communities will work with you to develop a customized care plan to meet the individual needs of your family and ensure the health and well-being of your loved one.

-If you are a caregiver at home taking care of a patient that requires memory care, you may be able to temporarily place them in a dementia care facility for short period of time.
-This does not require a full time move, but it can alleviate the responsibilities for full-time caregivers.
+If you are a caregiver at home taking care of a patient that requires memory care, you may be able to temporarily place them in a dementia care facility for a short period of time.
+This does not require a full-time move, but it can alleviate the responsibilities for full-time caregivers.

 Alzheimer's disease and other forms of dementia are degenerative, and the needs of memory care residents tend to increase in scope and degree over time and with age.
 According to the Alzheimer's Association, Alzheimer's dementia accounts for 60-80% of all dementia cases.
 Memory care facilities are aware of this and will typically work with you on an ongoing basis to ensure your loved one's needs are monitored and met.

 In the early stages of dementia, seniors are likely to be able to carry out most daily activities themselves.
 For example, a resident with early- or mid-stage Alzheimer's may need to be reminded to eat at mealtimes but may not need assistance feeding his or herself.
 As the disease progresses, residents may develop difficulty recognizing food and/or swallowing.
-Since residents are likely to need additional help at mealtimes and with other daily activities as his or her dementia progresses, it is important to monitor symptoms and update care plans accordingly.
+Since dementia residents often need help at mealtimes and with other daily activities as his or her dementia progresses, it is important to monitor symptoms and update care plans accordingly.

 Most memory care facilities will have an initial meeting with you prior to move-in to develop a customized care plan for your loved one and to discuss the day-to-day operations of the facility.
 Subsequent meetings may be scheduled on a monthly or quarterly basis to ensure proper communication and to update the customized care plan as needed.